LapoBini/lapobini.github.io/content/authors/admin/_index.md

 ## Bio

 I am a PhD Student in Economics at UC San Diego.
-My research interests include non-stationary time-series models, estimating causal effects in macroeconomics and the evolution of economic network over time.
-I bring three years of experience as an Economist at Now-Casting Economics Ltd, a professional forecasting company.
-In 2023, I developed and implemented a real-time nowcasting model for the German Federal Ministry of Economic Affairs and Climate Action to predict Inflation and real GDP growth using high-frequency and alternative data.
+My research interests include non-stationary time-series models, causal inference in macroeconomics and the evolution of economic network over time.
+I bring over three years of experience as an Economist at Now-Casting Economics Ltd, a leading professional forecasting firm.
+In 2023, I developed and implemented a real-time nowcasting model for the German Federal Ministry of Economic Affairs and Climate Action to predict Inflation and real GDP growth, using high-frequency and alternative data.